 On July 2, 2015, a University of Houston Concert Chorale debuted this concert series.
 September 20, October 25 were two intervening dates, and a Francouer Chamber Music Society with a String Trio ended the concerts on November 15, 2015.

 In the video below you can get a small sampling of what was performed at All Saints Catholic Church in 2015.

 This was the first concert of 2016 with our friend Angelo Ferrari beautifully starting the night by singing Pieta Signore by Alessandro Stradella (1639-1682).
 He ended the night with Nessun Dorma by Giacomo Puccini (1858-1924).

-A local soprano by the name of Stacey Franklin did justice to several of the pieces and she and Angelo collaborated on several operatic songs.
+A local soprano by the name of Stacey Franklin did justice to several of the pieces, and she and Angelo collaborated on several operatic songs.
 What a night!

 Accompanying the singers was pianist Dr. Frankie Kelly.
 She has worked with orchestras in multiple cities in and out of the United States.
 A beautiful Schimmel Concert Grand Piano was brought into the church furnished by Forshey Piano for this performance.

-On the brochure we were given is the following:
+On a brochure is printed the following:

 “What is Bravura?